 As you enter this area you will veer LEFT just past a portajohn to a LEFT turn onto a trail that will take you up a hill on a loop bringing you back out to the same entry point.

-There is an aid station here.
 At that point, you will head back making a RIGHT onto another trail that takes you along the back of the lake to the finish area.
-Olympic athletes MUST continue back out for lap 2.

 There will be 3 aid stations strategically placed along the course, so you hit each several times.
 Each mile will be clearly marked along the course.
 You will follow small orange run cones along with chalk and arrows on the course.